bios62/notechws/labs/lab3.md

 ## Purpose of lab

-The purprose of this lab is to build and enable ORDS API.
+The purpose of this lab is to build and enable ORDS API.
 The lab will create the following API:

 `POST /wsapi/tempkmh`    insert into logdata, payload: `'{kmh:<current speed>,"temp":<current temp>}'`